samuelarogbonlo/Golang-Zero-To-Hero/README.md

 Double your interest in Go and switch on notification on this repository as I update it with awesome Go features at least every week.
 Cheers.

+# Installing Go

+* Just go to the [official website](https://golang.org/dl/ and download any version that corresponds with your local machine.

+## MacOS
+* Open the package file you downloaded and follow the prompts to install Go.

+* Verify that you've installed Go by opening a command prompt and typing the following command:
+      ``` go version
+* Confirm that the command prints the installed version of Go.

+## Windows
+* Open the MSI file you downloaded and follow the prompts to install Go.

+* Verify that you've installed Go.
+In the Command Prompt window that appears, type the following command:
+      ```go version
+* Confirm that the command prints the installed version of Go.

+## Linux
+* Download the archive and extract it into /usr/local, creating a Go tree in /usr/local/go.
+Run the following as root or through sudo:
+      ```tar -C /usr/local -xzf go1.15.7.linux-amd64.tar.gz
+* Add /usr/local/go/bin to the PATH environment variable.
+* You can do this by adding the following line to your ```$HOME/.profile or /etc/profile ```
+ (for a system-wide installation): ```export PATH=$PATH:/usr/local/go/bin```

+* Note: Changes made to a profile file may not apply until the next time you log into your computer.
+To apply the changes immediately, just run the shell commands directly or execute them from the profile using a command such as source ```$HOME/.profile.```

+* Verify that you've installed Go by opening a command prompt and typing the following command:
+      ```$ go version
+* Confirm that the command prints the installed version of Go.

 Contributing
 Please feel free to fork this package and contribute by submitting a pull request to enhance the functionalities.